Toucaan/toucaan.docs/docs/installation.md

 }
 ```

-The [sample file](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) is included along with the Toucaan submodule and is available for reference or customization by the end user.
+The [sample file](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) is included for reference or customization by the end user.

-Since web frameworks follow different set of conventions and rules, it is left with the author to determine the best way to set up SASS on their projects.
+Since each web framework follows a slightly different set of rules and conventions, setting up the preprocessing pipeline with `sass` is therefore left to the author.

+Go to next step and [configure](./configuration.md) Toucaan for your project.